• About Us

 Prevent log files from growing indefinitely by setting up log rotation:

-Create a file /etc/logrotate.d/backup
+Create a file /etc/logrotate.d/backup with the following content:

 I. Testing Your Backup System